HEPA and ULPA Air Filtration

-Measuring only 51 dB (A), it provides one of the lowest sound levels of any FFU in the industry.
+Measuring only 51 dB (A), they provide one of the lowest sound levels of any FFU in the industry.
 This is an important factor to consider for providing operator comfort, particularly for large scale cleanrooms which may have the noise of over 50 FFUs running at the same time.

-The unit maintains a low profile, measuring less than 320mm, which means that the height of the surrounding room can be maximised.
+The units maintain a low profile, measuring less than 320mm, which means that the height of the surrounding room can be maximised.

 - Low Sound - improve operator comfort